mb2o/docs/start/views.md

 <a name="named-views"></a>
 ## Named Views

 Named views make your code more expressive and beautiful.
 Using them is simple.
-All of your named views are defined in the **application/config/view.php** configuration file.
+All of your named views are defined in the **application/composers.php** file.
 By default, a name has been defined for the **home/index** view:

-	'names' => array(

-		'home' => 'home/index',

-	);
+	'home.index' => array('name' => 'home', function($view)
+	{
+		//
+	})

-This array defines the "home" named view as being associated with the **application/views/home/index.php** file.
+Notice the **name** value in the array?
+This defines the "home" named view as being associated with the **application/views/home/index.php** file.
 Now, you can use the **View::of** dynamic method to create named view instances using simple, expressive syntax:

 	return View::of_home();